hss-dev/CRIS-Connect/README.md

                                            examCode, nhs and chi fields if available A historic report is opened         - "READONLY" command will be sent with accession, domain,
-                                           examCode, nhs and chi fields if available
+                                           examCode, nhs and chi fields if available Request PACS prefetch images        - "PREFETCH" command will be sent with accession numbers, domain examCode, nhs and chi fields if available

 PACS to CRIS Reporting: When following commands are received CRIS Reporting recact in these ways: